felixlu/awesome-stars/README.md

 - [SpaceTimee/Fusion-JetBrainsMapleMono](https://github.com/SpaceTimee/Fusion-JetBrainsMapleMono) - JetBrains Maple Mono: The free and open-source font fused with JetBrains Mono & Maple Mono
 - [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation
 - [FoundationAgents/OpenManus](https://github.com/FoundationAgents/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.
-- [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai) - 🚀🤖 Crawl4AI: Open-source LLM Friendly Web Crawler & Scraper.
-Don't be shy, join here: https://discord.gg/jP8KfhDhyN
+- [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai) - Open-source web crawler and scraper for LLMs and AI agents: any website into clean, LLM-ready Markdown.
+Run it yourself, or use Crawl4AI Cloud with one key.
 - [browser-use/browser-use](https://github.com/browser-use/browser-use) - Agents that use the browser.
 - [RealOrangeOne/django-tasks](https://github.com/RealOrangeOne/django-tasks) - A backport of Django's built in Tasks framework
 - [cosmicpython/book](https://github.com/cosmicpython/book) - A Book about Pythonic Application Architecture Patterns for Managing Complexity.
 Cosmos is the Opposite of Chaos you see.
 O'R. wouldn't actually let us call it "Cosmic Python" tho.